Symbolism, Imagery, Allegory

 When Ophelia loses her mind in Act IV, Scene v, she starts handing out flowers to everyone around her.
-She talks directly about the symbolic meaning of those flowers, but what's also important is to whom she hands each flower.
+Sure, she talks directly about the symbolic meaning of those flowers, but what's also important is who might be getting these flowers.